Athletics & Fitness

 Interested in playing varsity athletics at Creighton?
 You can contact each of the coaches of Creighton athletics programs at Creighton Athletics official website.

 Admission to all home games is free for Creighton students!
 For more information on team rosters and schedules visit Creighton Athletics.

 The Birdcage - Student Fans of a Feather

 Do you find that on game day your right hand is suddenly a foam bird claw?
 Do you bleed blue?
 Then, Birdcage is for you.
 The Birdcage is the student group that promotes school spirit and attends many different athletic events throughout the year, accompanied of course by Billy Bluejay.
 These fans are known to travel far and wide to support the Bluejays at any event and are even seen on ESPN and Fox Sports Net as the screaming blue and white blob behind the anchors!
-For more information, contact the Student Activities Office at (402) 280-1716.
+For more information, contact the Student Leadership and Involvement Center at (402) 280-1715.